 Your consciousness occupies a synthoid shell, which starts at the bottom of an alien landscape.
 Your objective is to exploit the landscape and its resources to gain possession of the highest point on the landscape: the Zenith.

-In this example, the Sentinel can be seen in the distance, and a tree is available for absorption in the left foreground.
+The Sentinel waits in the distance.
+A tree is available for absorption in the left foreground.
 There are lots of free squares where a new synthoid shell can be created.

-Press M to show or hide an overview of the landscape.
+Press M to show or hide the map.

-You can rotate this view by dragging it, and zoom with keys I, O or the mouse wheel.
+Rotate this view by dragging it, or zoom with keys I, O or the mouse wheel.